active-directory-project/active-directory-infrastructure/README.md

 - Install Active Directory

 <h2>Installation Steps</h2>

+<h2>Register account in Azure</h2>
 You must register for an Azure account in order to construct virtual machines.
 Examine the various alternatives that best fit your company or the projects you are working on.
 After creating your account you can create a Resource Group.
 First you have to create Resource Group, to start you can click in the search bar or click <img width="47" height="16" alt="image" src="https://github.com/user-attachments/assets/03be3787-9799-43fe-8ada-89b456bab4c3" />

+<h2>Create a Resource Group</h2>
-- To create a Resource Group you can search resource group in the search bar or you can choose it from the dashboard
+To create a Resource Group you can search resource group in the search bar or you can choose it from the dashboard
 <p align left>
 <img width="729" height="365" alt="Screenshot 2025-11-25 103136" src="https://github.com/user-attachments/assets/a9a8699a-1e32-483c-b8ff-e2da9179601e" />